CENTER FOR U.S. WAR

 The missions for the reconstructed platoon did not become less dangerous.
 On one occasion, Robinson was on patrol and a sergeant named West accidentally set off a booby-trapped grenade.
 The explosion caused a ringing in Robinson’s ear that continues to this day.
 On a mission near Con Thien on November 2, 1967, he ran from behind cover to save wounded Marines under fire.
 Although one died, Robinson managed to save seven of them, and he received the Bronze Star with “V” device for his heroic action.
 A photo of him trying to save a marine in another instance made the newspapers, including the Asbury Park Press, the Daily News, and the New York Times.

-Robinson’s unit was also sent to Doi Hanh in the Demilitarized Zone as part of a force intended to secure an area for the construction of an airstrip.
+Robinson’s unit was also sent to Dong Ha in the Demilitarized Zone as part of a force intended to secure an area for the construction of an airstrip.
 In the process, his platoon was engaged several times with the enemy, and his friend Mike Thirkettle was wounded and died in his arms near Con Thien.
-Robinson lost two more friends during the war, Ralph David Hammell III, who he had met during his training at the Naval Hospital Corps School, and another Corpsmen whose last name he remembered as Novembre, who died during the fighting in Hue City during the Tet Offensive after Robinson returned home.
+Robinson lost two more friends during the war.
+Ralph David Hale II, who he had met during his training at the Naval Hospital Corps School, and Carmine November, a Marine Corps Corporal from Passaic, NJ, who died during the fighting in Hue City during the Tet Offensive after Robinson returned home.

 Robinson’s active duty and Vietnam tours ended on January 19, 1968, when he was stationed in Hue City.
 A Marine Corps chaplain drove him to Quang Tri Airstrip where he left on a flight home.

-John Robinson lives in Colts Neck, New Jersey and is currently a member of the American Legion and the Veterans of Foreign Wars.
-He has a granddaughter and spends his time trying to re-establish contact with some of his old war friends.
+John Robinson lives in Colts Neck, NJ with his wife, Mary.
+He is currently a member of the Colts Neck Lions Club, the American Legion and the Veterans of Foreign Wars.
+He has three children, a son Jason and two daughters Holly and Taylor; and four grandchildren.
+He spends his time trying to re-establish contact with some of his old war friends.